CORETEQ/mixin-ui/CODING_STANDARDS.md

 #### Specificity

 To ensure that consumers can easily override styles, we avoid high-specificity selectors.
 This is especially important for modifier classes (e.g. `.x-size-lg`, `.x-variant-ghost`, etc.).
 We recommend using [`:where()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:where/) for modifiers and state styles.
-The `:where()` selector has **zero specificity**, which helps keep the styles flexible and easy to override.
+The `:where()` selector has **zero specificity**, which helps keep the styles flexible and easy to override:

 ```scss
 /** Do: */